laurentj/jcas/install.md

 This module needs Jelix 1.4.5 minimum

+- deinstall modules jauth and jauthdb
 - copy the jcas directory into your application
+- run php cmd.php installmodule jcas
-- copy the configuration file jcas/plugins/coord/cas/cas.coord.ini.php.dist
+- configure the file var/config/cas.coord.ini.php

+If you don't execute Jelix's installer, here is you should do:

-  into your application var/config/cas.coord.ini.php
+- copy the configuration file jcas/install/cas.coord.ini.php into your application var/config/
-- in the configuration of your application, declare the cas plugin for the coordinator
+- in the configuration of your application:

+   1) declare the cas plugin for the coordinator

         [coordplugins]
         cas = cas.coord.ini.php
         cas.name = auth

         Important: you should remove the "auth" plugin from this section!

-- configure the file var/config/cas.coord.ini.php
+   2) deactivate jauth and jauthdb modules from the "modules" section

 - deactivate following rights in jAcl2,  for ALL groups and ALL users:
     - auth.user.change.password "The user can change his password"
     - auth.users.change.password "Change the password of a user"
     - auth.users.create "Create a new user"
     - auth.users.delete "Delete a user"
+ In fact, you have to deactivate all features in your application which allow to modify or set a password: this is useless with CAS.